 Placing a child on the grid is only a reflection of where they are at that time.
-A child's needs/provision may differ during the course of the year and so this is reviewed twice a year to ensure the child receives the correct support in school and at home.
+A child's needs/provision may differ during the course of the year, and so this is reviewed twice a year to ensure the child receives the correct support in school and at home.

-Creating a 'My Plan' or 'Extended Support Plan'
+Creating an 'Extended Support Plan'

 For some children, bespoke support will be required for them to access their education and the wider aspects of school life fully.
 The school has the option of creating a personalised 'Extended Support Plan' for the child, with the involvement of the family and any other external professionals who may be necessary.
-The Extended Support Plan will replace the 'My Plan' from September 2023.
+The Extended Support Plan replaced the My plan in September 2023.
 If your child already has a My Plan, this will continue and support will not be affected.
-Any child requiring this level of support from September will go straight onto an Extended Support Plan (EXPS).

 A My Plan/EXPS ensures a consistent level of support throughout school and can be used as a supporting document at transition periods.
 Targets will be reviewed on a termly basis and may also form part of the evidence required to request an assessment for an Education, Health and Care Plan, should school/families feel that this is necessary.